Create your first website on Cloud Servers quickly

-Some information scrolls by in your terminal window.
-This is your server downloading and installing Apache and any software Apache might need to operate correctly.
+Some information scrolls by in your Terminal window.
+This is your server downloading and installing Apache and any software that Apache might need to operate correctly.

 Test Apache with your web browser

 After the command is finished running, ensure that Apache is installed and turned on.
-Put the (PublicNet) IPv4 address of your cloud server into a web browser.
+Paste the (PublicNet) IPv4 address of your cloud server into the navigation bar of a web browser.
 If you see the message “It works!”, you now have a web server installed on your cloud server.

 Upload your code

-- For Server, type the IP address of the cloud server.
+- For the server, type the Internet Protocol (IP) address of the cloud server.

-- For Password, enter the root user’s password.
+- For the password, enter the root user’s password.